 - Allows for express pickup, they simply go to the kiosk, scan their unique numerical code, grab their items, and go

-Many retailers prefer this method since it optimizes order fulfillment in the following ways:
+Many retail stores prefer this method since it optimizes order fulfillment in the following ways:

 - Reduces shipping costs and times caused by home delivery